nwrye/Pliocene-Thermocline-and-Model-Comparison/README.md

 ### Final Images and Notebooks:

 The finished images and notebooks are in the GitHub repository under their respective names.
-For any questions about them or the organization, feel free to reach out!
+For any questions about them or the organization, feel free to reach out (nwrye@gmu.edu or Nikolas.S.Wrye@nga.mil)!